Step one: Students must apply to the Toulouse School of Graduate Studies and meet the minimum requirements for graduate admission to the university.

 Ready to pursue your graduate education at UNT?
 Use the helpful resources in the column at left to get started.

 To find out more about the M.S.
-Program in the Department of Mechanical and Energy Engineering, contact April Porter, MEE administrative specialist, at (940) 565-2400 or email@example.com.
+Program in the Department of Mechanical and Energy Engineering, contact Mrs. Heather Burrow, MEE administrative specialist, at (940) 565-2400 or email@example.com.

 Contact one of the offices below: